 As the availability of alternative modes of transportation increases, access for those who would benefit the most is important.
 In addition to physical barriers, limited internet access and the need to plan trips via different mobile apps holds some Columbus neighbors back from connecting with the city’s mobility options.

-Construction of the hubs will begin in Fall 2019.
+Construction of the hubs began in Fall 2019.
+The hubs launched to the public July 28, 2020.
 To ensure long-term success beyond the Smart Columbus pilot program, partner agencies were involved early in the site selection process.
 At the end of the pilot period, partners will continue to own and maintain hub sites so they remain community assets.